slumflower/mit-intro-to-cs-python/ProblemSet1/pset2/README.md

-Assume s is a string of lower case characters.
+Assume `s` is a string of lower case characters.

-Write a program that prints the number of times the string 'bob' occurs in s.
-For example, if s = 'azcbobobegghakl', then your program should print
+Write a program that prints the number of times the string `bob` occurs in `s`.
+For example, if `s = 'azcbobobegghakl'`, then your program should print

 <pre>Number of times bob occurs is: 2</pre>